baltermia/blazor-camera-streamer/README.md

 100'000'000 has no significant meaning, it's just a general cap.
 As an example, a 3-Channel 8-Bit 1920x1080 image has the following size: `3 * 1920 * 1080 = 6'220'800 Bytes` (this calculation does not take image-compression into account).

-**⚠️ BlazorCameraStreamer can be used in ServerSide Blazor.
+> **Warning**: BlazorCameraStreamer can be used in ServerSide Blazor.
 In general though, it is not recommended to use on ServerSide, since a lot of data is sent through SignalR which can cause network delays.
-There is a reason, why Microsoft set the default limit to only 32KB. ⚠️**
+There is a reason, why Microsoft set the default limit to only 32KB.

 ## How to use